-It is the intention of the Investment Committee to ensure that the investment approach continues to be appropriate to the Foundation's needs, and responsive to the changing economic and investment conditions.
-This Statement of Investment Policy and Guidelines will be reviewed formally on an annual basis, or more frequently if deemed necessary, in order to ensure that it continues to be appropriate.
+It is the intention of the Finance Committee to ensure that the investment approach continues to be appropriate to RCFNS's needs, and responsive to the changing economic and investment conditions.
+This Statement of Investment Policy and Guidelines will be reviewed formally on an annual basis, or more frequently if deemed necessary, to ensure that it continues to be appropriate.